salaboy/from-monolith-to-k8s/argocd/README.md

 namespace/staging created
 ```

+Note: Alternatively, you can use the "Auto Create Namespace" option in the ArgoCD application creation.

 Once you have ArgoCD installed you can access to the user interface to set up the project.

 <img src="imgs/argocd-dashboard.png" width="600">